AdamFister/project2-js-restaurant-website/README.md

 1. Should have prices

-2. Must have procedurally generated menu items
+2. Must have randomly generated menu items

 3. Could have pictures